m-saeid/SLNet/README.md

 ### Classification on ModelNet40

-Train and evaluate SLNet on ModelNet40:
+Train and evaluate on ModelNet40:

 ```bash
 bash scripts/run_modelnet.sh